UX Design vs. Graphic Design: Choosing the Right Career Path

 User experience design (UX design) and graphic design—these two design-centric job titles may sound similar.
 Still, they perform distinct tasks using different skill sets within the product development process.
 While graphic designers focus on visual elements, UX designers focus on the complete interaction between a user and a product.

-In this article, we’ll go over the difference between UX designers and graphic designers, clarify some other design roles, and discuss how you can make the transition from graphic design to UX.
+Explore the difference between UX designers and graphic designers, clarify some other design roles, and discover how you can transition from graphic design to UX.

 A quick guide to design roles

 Browse some job boards, and you’ll likely see several roles that include the word “designer.”
 To confuse matters further, some hiring managers use some of these terms interchangeably.
-But each typically has a specific role to play in the product development process.
-Let’s take a quick look at four common design roles.
+However, each typically has a specific role to play in the product development process.
+Take a quick look at four common design roles:

 • Graphic designer: Graphic designers use color, shapes, images, and fonts to create visual content for print and digital media.
 These designs often serve as static, non-interactive layouts—logos, product packaging, advertisements, signage, brochures, or displays—used to communicate with customers.